 Like on twitter e.g. it is also a concern for the users of this blockchains to reach many followers.
 Anyone can give posts and comments of other users a like - called upvote.
 The special thing is that such an upvote has a monetary value, which is calculated in the native currency of the blockchain.

-Steem-Engine, a side blockchain of the Steem blockchain, allows you to create your own coins and trade on the stock exchange of the same name.
-Here you can buy and sell various coins against STEEM.
-The coins on Steem-Engine are e.g. like the many coins on Ethereum (another well-known blockchain).
-To be active on Steem-Engine you have to have STEEM on your Steem account.
+Steem-Engine, a side blockchain of the Steem blockchain, and Hive-Engine, a side blockchain of the Hive blockchain, allow you to create your own coins and trade on the exchange of the same name.
+Here you can buy and sell various coins against STEEM or HIVE.
+The coins on Steem-Engine or Hive-Engine are e.g. like the many coins on Ethereum (another well-known blockchain).
+To be active on Steem-Engine or Hive-Engine you need to transfer STEEM or HIVE from your Steem or Hive account.

 Current information is always published on the Steem blockchain and on the Hive blockchain!